 - Make Ahead & Freezing Instructions: The bars stay fresh in an airtight container in the refrigerator for up to 5 days.
 You can freeze the bars for up to 3 months.
 Then, thaw overnight in the refrigerator before serving and glazing.

 - Crust: A graham cracker crust would be just as tasty as the gingersnap.
-Try this graham cracker crust recipe.
+Use the graham cracker crust from my lemon blueberry cheesecake bars (it makes the perfect amount of crust!).

 - Spices: Instead of these spices, you can use 1 teaspoon pumpkin pie spice.